dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

 Installation of KeeperFX CCP:

-Note that you need original Dungeon Keeper CD (or CD image) to perform complete installation.
+You need original Dungeon Keeper CD (or CD image) to perform complete installation.

 To install KeeperFX CCP, you have to unpack the archive to your desired target location, and then run "launcher.exe".